Faishalrmdhn/todo-app-react/README.md

 - How to combine two or more component
 - How to handle event
 - How to process data input
+- How to fetch data from API
+- How to using useEffect

 =========================================================================